arneeichholtz/nt2-conv/README.md

 - **Piper Models**: TTS with Piper requires `.onnx` model and `.onnx.json` config files in the `voices/` directory (see the README in the `voices` folder for instructions where to find these files).
 If files are missing, the system falls back to text output.
 - **Talking Head**: The `makeittalk` and `pytoon` animation backends require additional model files.
 Specifically, the `ckpt` folder is missing from /talking_head/examples/ where it should be placed.
 The checkpoint files were too large for GitHub, the folder should be pasted here in its entirety.
+- **Language Checks**: If the language checks are enabled, the student must provide a correct sentence for the conversation to continue; otherwise, the sentence is just flagged as incorrect again.
 - **Ollama**: The system expects Ollama to be running locally (default: `http://localhost:11434`).
 Install from [ollama.ai](https://ollama.ai).
-- **GPU Acceleration**: PyTorch and ASR will automatically use CUDA if available; otherwise, fall back to CPU.
-- **Error Tracking**: When `correct_errors` is enabled, word-order and conjugation mistakes are collected during conversation and shown at the end with LLM-generated corrections.
 - **Microphone & PyAudio**: Speech input requires a working microphone and `pyaudio` support.
 If input fails, fall back to `text`.

 ## TODO

 - Verb conjugation checks do not work very well.
-This can be improved.
+This can be improved, for instance by adding more irregular verbs to the checks.

+- Speech LLMs for speech evaluation, so to give feedback on different aspects of pronounciation.
+Would be cool to implement this.

 - The conversation themes can be extended beyond kennismaken, wonen, winkelen.